tomalaforge/angular-challenges/docs/src/content/docs/challenges/angular/8-pipe-pure.md

 ## Information

-In this first exercice, you call a simple function inside your template.
+In this first exercise, you call a simple function inside your template.
 The goal is to convert it to a pipe.

 ## Constraints